zulip/zulip/templates/zerver/help/restrict-editing-of-old-messages-and-topics.md

-# Restrict editing of old messages and topics
+# Restrict editing and deleting of old messages and topics

 {!admin-only.md!}

-You can easily change the time limit that your organization's users have to change their messages after sending them.
-Alternatively, you can choose to disable message editing for your organization users.
+You can easily change the time limit that your organization's users have to change or delete their messages after sending them.
+Alternatively, you can choose to disable message editing or deleting for your organization users.

+## Restrict editing messages

 {!go-to-the.md!} [Organization settings](/#organization/organization-settings)
 {!admin.md!}